 We offer exceptional levels of flexibility to enable you to keep your education on track, whether you are at undergraduate or graduate level.
-For example, we have adjusted our late arrival policy for the Fall 2021 semester to allow more time to join us on campus.
+For example, we have adjusted our late arrival policy for the Spring 2022 semester to allow more time to join us on campus.

 For Master’s students